-To store chocolate bars, you will need to be able to vacuum seal them and keep them stored in a cool, dry place.
-Experimentation with freeze-drying the chocolate bars have shown to extend the shelf life for two years.
+To store chocolate bars, you will need to vacuum seal them, and keep them stored in a cool, dry place.
+Experimentation with freeze-drying the chocolate bars have been shown to extend the shelf life for two years.

 2. Mac n’ Cheese

 While it might seem unusual to stockpile Mac n’ Cheese you must remember that it is a dish that reminds many of us of the comforts of home.
-Attempting to make homemade-tasting dishes post SHTF is very important to keep up morale and making a hard day a little better.
+Attempting to make homemade-tasting dishes is great to keep up morale and making a hard day a little better.

-You will need a pressure canner to manage this and it is advisable that you experiment a little to make sure that it will not be spoiled when TSHTF.
+You will need a pressure canner to manage this and it is advisable that you experiment a little to make sure that it will not be spoiled.
 Undercooking the pasta will definitely improve the taste and consistency.

-When buying honey to store always remember to avoid ‘honey sauce’ as it contains corn syrup and will not keep as well, it does not matter if you get pure honey or processed honey as long as it only contains honey.
+When buying honey to store, always remember to avoid ‘honey sauce’ as it contains corn syrup and will not keep as well, it does not matter if you get pure honey or processed honey as long as it only contains honey.

-Because of this it is advisable to store it in glass jars since heating up plastic is not a good idea, just make sure that the glass is perfectly clean and does not contain water –unless you feel like making mead.
+Because of this, it is advisable to store it in glass jars since heating up plastic is not a good idea, just make sure that the glass is perfectly clean and does not contain water –unless you feel like making mead.

-4. Freeze-dried Fruit
+4. Freeze-Dried Fruit

 Without a doubt, it is necessary to ensure your access to fresh fruit; there are many benefits to storing freeze-dried fruit, for one they make an excellent, nutritious snack for both adults and children, combined with nuts they will provide you with the energy to keep going until dinner time after a light lunch which is always welcome.

 This is the best alternative to buying artificially flavored drink mixes such as Tang or Kool-Aid, which do not have a very long shelf-life anyway.
 It has been reported that freeze-dried fruit powder is very effective in masking the taste of treated water.

 5. Hard Candy

 Hard candy is also likely to have a high bartering value.
-While making hard candy yourself might seem tempting, it is a long and tedious process that might not give you the best result in relation to the shelf-life.
+While making hard candy yourself might seem tempting, it is a long and tedious process that might not give you the best result in relation to the shelf life.

 This is why the best way to store hard candy is in an airtight container with desiccants, you might be tempted to add some O2 absorbers to try and protect the aromatic oils that give these candies their flavor; O2 absorbers give off water which would end up making a sticky mess out of your candies.

 Now, there are a variety of powdered spices that can be stored for as long as two years, you can also consider growing your own herbs as this will ensure that you have a lifetime supply.

-In many recipes garlic is a must and if you do not like to use the powdered stuff then you can always mince garlic, add oil and seal it in a jar.
+In many recipes, garlic is a must and if you do not like to use the powdered stuff then you can always mince garlic, add oil and seal it in a jar.

 The kind of spices and herbs you store is entirely up to you though it is advisable that you store only the ones that you are sure that will not be available, such as the kind you cannot easily grow in your garden.

 Storing in Mylar bags is very easy, all you need to do is place the spice with O2 absorbers and vacuum seal them, then place the packages somewhere safe such as a bucket but remember that chemicals can degrade Mylar over time which means that you should always use new buckets.

 You can use Mylar bags in the previously described way to store popcorn if you want to ensure that it will not go bad even though the tough grain shell will most likely stop this from happening.

 Due to the tough shell you will need a tough grinder to be able to make cornmeal so make sure your grinder can handle it before considering storing popcorn for such purposes.

-9. Peanut Butter
+8. Peanut Butter

-Peanut butter does not keep well for the same reason as chocolate: it has a high fat content.
+Peanut butter does not keep well for the same reason as chocolate: it has a high-fat content.
 You may try to de-oil the peanut butter though the extra ingredients may not allow for an extended shelf life.
 For this reason, your best bet is powdered peanut butter.